 When you’re traveling solo, you’re going to be missing that soul mate, that other half.
 Perhaps you’ve left your boyfriend or girlfriend at home while you travel, and they’re always at the other end of a Whatsapp call.
 But with all the advantages that exist for traveling solo, there are always the disadvantages I’ve mentioned above.

 When you’re traveling solo, you don’t have any obligations or restrictions on who you meet.
 Obviously, the biggest factor in this is meeting new, potential partners, sexual or otherwise.
 But when you’re traveling with a partner or even a friend, it can get really awkward when you run into someone and then have to explain your actions or reactions.

 I once had a travel partner while visiting Sweden.
 We certainly didn’t consider each other a boyfriend or girlfriend, but she became furious with me and even refused to talk with me for the next day when I spent a few minutes getting more information about Stockholm from the guide of the walking tour.
 It was one of the few times when I felt I never wanted to have a travel partner.
 Of course, that feeling didn’t last for ever.

 I’d love to have a stable partner to travel with.
 As much as I’ve loved traveling solo, I’m ready for something more.
 I keep thinking how much fun it would be to raise a couple kids on the road, helping them pick up languages all over the world and teaching them to talk to as many strangers as they can.
 But that’s another story for another blog post.
 Perhaps I’ll get around to writing that one someday (I once started it but couldn’t finish).

 What do you think?
 Do you prefer to travel solo, or do you want that travel partner?
-If you ever want to meet up with me in my journey, I’m always looking for travel buddies…Erin… We can be solo travelers together!
+If you ever want to meet up with me in my journey, I’m always looking for travel buddies, or even fellow travel bloggers to team up with.
+We can be solo travelers together!